On this page we are collating all our updates and key advice from government plus other useful information in relation to COVID-19.

 If a patient is unable to find an osteopath in their area who is able to treat them, we are suggesting they can seek advice for an urgent medical problem from NHS 111.

-We have not found any information in guidance published to date that prohibits osteopathic practice, and this has been the case since the start of the pandemic.
+As osteopaths will be aware, we have not found any information in guidance published to date that prohibits osteopathic practice, and this has been the case since the start of the pandemic.

 Osteopaths should therefore feel able to continue to practise, subject to complying with relevant guidance and the restrictions currently in place in England, Northern Ireland, Scotland and Wales, and using our infection control guidance to minimise the risk to patients, osteopaths and others in the clinical environment.